zyq-m/fitcoders-questions/looping/README.md

 }
 ```

-Statement 1 sets a variable before the loop starts (int i = 0).
+Statement 1 sets a variable before the loop starts `int i = 0`.

 Statement 2 defines the condition for the loop to run (i must be less than 5).
-If the condition is true, the loop will start over again, if it is false, the loop will end.
+If the condition is `true`, the loop will start over again, if it is `false`, the loop will end.

-Statement 3 increases a value (i++) each time the code block in the loop has been executed.
+Statement 3 increases a value `i++` each time the code block in the loop has been executed.

 ### Java While Loop